 Researchers continue to investigate the potential for medications and natural remedies to reduce the risk of prostate cancer.

-The following drugs may be effective:
+The following drugs may

 - finasteride (Proscar)